bramtechs/raylib/README.md

 Differences so far with original Raylib:

-- [X] Default svg color is white instead of gray.
+- [X] Default svg color is white instead of gray
-- [X] Enables more feature flags by default than default Raylib.
+- [X] More feature flags enabled by default
-- [X] config.h is exposed.
+- [X] Exposed config.h header
-- [ ] rlgl has an implementation file which makes it easier to extend.
+- [ ] Give rlgl own implementation file (easier to extend)

 ---